 Little Rock is situated in Kibera, one of Africa’s largest slums.
 It was started by Lilly Oyare who believed it to be deeply unfair that children in Kibera are already disadvantaged when they start primary school because of its location.
 Primary education is available free in Kenya, but the curriculum requires basic skills that most children in Kibera simply do not have.
 Lilly wanted all students to be able to ‘have the same chance of succeeding at school’ as her own children who had attended private pre-schools.

-Little Rock as also established parents’ support group to provide emotional counselling to families and supports them to access healthcare and employment opportunities.
+Little Rock also has an established parents’ support group to provide emotional counselling to families and supports them to access healthcare and employment opportunities.
 The support Little Rock provides to children and families does not end once they graduate from the Early Childhood School.
 They continue to use the Little Rock library, receive after school tutoring and participate in sports teams and creative activities as part of Little Rock’s after-school club.

-Little Rock is far more than just a school, providing an oasis of opportunity and supporting students far beyond their early years.
-Little Rock graduates go on to excel in their primary education, the vast majority of them are ranked at the top of their class.
+Little Rock is far more than just a school; providing an oasis of opportunity and supporting students far beyond their early years.
+Little Rock graduates go on to excel in their primary education, where the vast majority of them are ranked at the top of their class.

 Income Generation Activities

 AbleChildAfrica supported Little Rock to establish its tailoring workshop through the provision of equipment, materials and business planning support.

 Building a Purpose-Built, Fully Inclusive, Early Childhood Education Centre

 AbleChildAfrica, with funding from Euromoney and other partners, supported Little Rock to achieve their dream of building a bigger and better Inclusive Development Centre in Kigali, Nairobi.
 Since 2013, Little Rock have been able to welcome over 400 children with and without disabilities at the pre-school, in addition to hundreds more at the after-school club for past pupils.

 Capacity Building & Growth of Little Rock